 For this reason ADSL2+ providers have been reducing monthly fees and increasing data limits at an exponential rate in order to achieve greater customer numbers.

-For example, TPG now has a home phone bundle for $29.95 a month with a truly unlimited data quota when combined with a $30 TPG landline phone rental.
+For example, TPG now has a home phone bundle for $29.99 a month with a truly unlimited data quota when combined with a $30 TPG landline phone rental.
 If this plan is available in your location, you can get the fastest ADSL speed possible, yet never have to fear about it being slowed down, or receiving excess usage charges.
-Call Compare Broadband on 1300 106 571 to find out more about this TPG plan.

 This plan is amazingly cheap, and as wholesale costs are often higher than these discounted prices, the main way TPG makes a profit is by attracting a large amount of customers.
 If a customer cannot get ADSL2+, they will probably sign up to a more expensive TPG ADSL1 plan, and if people do sign up to a phone bundle, TPG hopes they will make some profit via phone call costs.